Stratification (seeds)

 In horticulture, stratification is a process of treating seeds to simulate natural conditions that the seeds must experience before germination can occur.
 Many seed species have an embryonic dormancy phase and generally will not sprout until this dormancy is broken.

-The term stratification can be traced back to at least 1664 in Sylva, or A Discourse of Forest-Trees and the Propagation of Timber, where seeds were layered (stratified) between layers of moist soil and the strata were exposed to winter conditions.
+The term stratification can be traced back to at least 1664 in John Evelyn's Sylva, or A Discourse of Forest-Trees and the Propagation of Timber, where seeds were layered (stratified) between layers of moist soil and the strata were exposed to winter conditions.
 Thus, stratification became the process by which seeds were artificially exposed to conditions to encourage germination.

 Cold stratification

 Cold stratification is the process of subjecting seeds to both cold and moist conditions.
 Seeds of many trees, shrubs and perennials require these conditions before germination will ensue.

 In the wild, seed dormancy is usually overcome by the seed spending time in the ground through a winter period and having its hard seed coat softened by frost and weathering action.
 By doing so the seed is undergoing a natural form of "cold stratification" or pretreatment.
 This cold moist period triggers the seed's embryo; its growth and subsequent expansion eventually break through the softened seed coat in its search for sun and nutrients.